awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

          * - **Use Android API level 23 or higher**

            - The AWS Mobile SDK library for Android sign-in (:code:`aws-android-sdk-auth-ui`) provides the activity and view for presenting a :code:`SignInUI` for the sign-in providers you configure.
 This library depends on the Android SDK API Level 23 or higher.

       #.
-Add or update your AWS backend configuration file to incorporate your new sign-in.
-For details, see the last steps in the :ref:`Get Started: Set Up Your Backend <add-aws-mobile-sdk-basic-setup>` section.

-      #.
 Add these permisions to the :file:`AndroidManifest.xml` file: